HAZberi/kontent-sample-app-react/README.md

 6. Save and rename the file `.env`.

 When you now run the sample application, the application retrieves content from your project.

+### Personal Notes

+Store Directory is responsible for getting and updating the data.
+Files in this directory communicates with the CMS.
+Pages Directory imports the file
+Use Sample Project on your Kontent Account and connect it with this instance.